Shabang-Systems/simon/README.md

 You are now ready to ~~rock~~ Simon!
 Follow the usage examples in `tutorial.py` to get a full overview of the Python API.

+### REST API

 We also offer a fairly minimal API through `api.py`, which you can run through:

 ```
 gunicorn api:simon_api
 ```

+No documentation quite yet, but we hope to get that up shortly.

 ## Misc notes